"Kick NPP out": Sammy Gyamfi shares solution to tackling galamsey in Ghana

 Sammy Gyamfi Shares Instant Solution To Tackling Galamsey Menace In Ghana

-- Sammy Gyamfi, National Communications Officer of the National Democratic Congress (NDC), said the only way to rid Ghana of galamsey is to vote out NPP
+- Sammy Gyamfi, National Communications Officer of the National Democratic Congress (NDC), said the only way to rid Ghana off galamsey is to vote out NPP

 - He said while the NPP did not cause the galamsey problem, the menace has seen a significant surge during their tenure